 Anyone who has ever heard the SUSTO album Live at the Australian Country Music Hall of Fame has heard this very same Cah-Cawing madman.
 It was a friend of the band named James, famed smoker of cigarettes and gatekeeper of Rialto Row.

 At the midway point in the set Justin sang a song without Igoe backing him up.
-“Erlene”, written for his wife who was in the crowd, was sung only in Charleston on tour.
+“Erlene”, written for his wife, was sung only in Charleston as she sat in the crowd.

 “Erlene she is my baby, she stays up with me when I’m yellin’ through the night.
 I say ‘you think I’m crazy’, she says ‘you are, but that’s alright.’”